YuLab-SMU/ggmsa/README.md

 ![](man/figures/unnamed-chunk-6-1.png)<!-- -->

-## Visualizing Multiple Sequence Alignment using rectangular layout tree.
+## Visualizing Multiple Sequence Alignment using circular layout tree.

-ggmsa also enable to align MSA graphs to the tree with rectangular layout by linking [ggtreeExtra](https://github.com/YuLab-SMU/ggtreeExtra)(ver \>= 1.1.3.991).
+ggmsa also allows MSA graphs to align to the tree with circular, fan, or radial layout by [ggtreeExtra](https://github.com/YuLab-SMU/ggtreeExtra)(ver \>= 1.1.3.991).